-Citi ThankYou points are one of the four major transferable currencies that I collect on a very regular basis (the others being Chase Ultimate Rewards points, Amex Membership Rewards points) as these are the currencies that are most flexible, that I find I can use with relative ease, and which (mostly) insulate me from individual program devaluations.
+Citi ThankYou points are one of the three major transferable currencies that I make sure I collect on a frequent basis (the others being Chase Ultimate Rewards points and Amex Membership Rewards points) as these are the currencies that are most flexible, that I find I can use with relative ease, and which (mostly) insulate me from individual program devaluations.
 I love all three.

-Like all the major transferable currencies Citi ThankYou points are relatively easy to earn (if you have the right credit cards) and they can be transferred to an impressive number of airline loyalty programs (mostly at a ratio of 1:1) all of which makes them very important to anyone in the miles & points hobby.
+Like all the major transferable currencies Citi ThankYou points are relatively easy to earn (if you have the right credit cards) and because they can be transferred to an impressive number of airline loyalty programs, they’re a key element to most people’s miles & points strategy.

 Earning Citi ThankYou Points